By: Kimberly M. Dickinson, MD, MPH & Theresa W. Guilbert, MD, MS, FAAP

 Some parents may have concerns about face masks, and we're here to help.
-Here are some common questions about kids and masks, along with evidence-based information that will put your mind at ease:
+Here are some common questions, along with the facts about kids and masks that will put your mind at ease:

 Do masks make it harder for my child to breathe?

 There have been concerns that face masks can reduce oxygen intake, and can lead to low blood oxygen levels, known as hypoxemia.
 However, masks are made from breathable materials that will not block the oxygen your child needs.
-Masks will not affect your child's ability to focus or learn in school.
-The vast majority of children age 2 or older can safely wear face masks for extended periods of time, such as the school day or at child care.
-This includes children with many medical conditions.
+Masks have not been shown to affect a child's ability to focus or learn in school.
+The vast majority of children age 2 or older can safely wear face masks for extended periods of time, such as during preschool or at child care.
+This includes most children with special health care needs.

 Can masks interfere with a child's lung development?

 Do masks trap the carbon dioxide that we normally breathe out?

 No. There have been false reports that face masks can lead to carbon dioxide poisoning (known as hypercapnia) from re-breathing the air we normally breathe out.
 But this is not true.
 Carbon dioxide molecules are very tiny, even smaller than respiratory droplets.
-They cannot be trapped by breathable materials like cloth or disposable masks.
+They cannot be trapped by breathable materials like disposable masks.
 In fact, surgeons wear tight fitting masks all day as part of their jobs, without any harm.

 Children under 2 years of age should not wear masks since they may not be able to remove them without help.
 Children with severe breathing problems or cognitive impairments may also have a hard time tolerating a face mask and extra precautions may be needed.

 Can masks lead to a weaker immune system by putting the body under stress?

 No. Wearing a face mask does not weaken your immune system or increase your chances of getting sick if exposed to the COVID-19 virus.
 Wearing a mask, even if you do not have symptoms of COVID-19, helps prevent the virus from spreading.

 How do masks prevent the spread of COVID-19?